Easter Tutorial: Rabbit From Alice In Wonderland

 10. Give the head some texture with a rounded tip silicone brush and take the chance to mark some spots on the cheeks and to make both nostrils.
 Let the head dry.

-11. For the body, use a porexpan cone and circle.
+11. For the body, use a dummy cone and circle.
 Join them using a skewer.

-12. Cover the porexpan with some White Renshaw Modelling Paste, leaving the front side more flat than the back side, which has to be more rounded.
+12. Cover the dummy with some white Renshaw Modelling Paste, leaving the front side more flat than the back side, which has to be more rounded.
 Next, add an extra ball of modelling paste and integrate it to the body in order to give it more height.

 13. Prick the head using the skewer.
 Previously brush it with some edible glue.